sergimoralesd/UAB-Clustering-Heuristics/uab_heuristics/docs/heuristics/signal_rbf.md

 Step-by-step algorithm:

-1. Compute the version values of each future transactions: {True, False}
+1. Compute if they follow the RBF policy of each future transactions: {True, False}
 2. Check for any coincidence with the actual transaction: (True)
 3. Return the address used in the transaction that matches the version fee.